jpcarrascal/pyOSClogger/README.md

 # pyOSClogger
 A simple Python OSC logger.

-pyOSClogger would save all OSC messages received on the designated OSC port to a tab-separated text file .
+pyOSClogger would save all OSC messages received on the designated OSC port to a tab-separated text file.
-Only two messages are not logged as they are used to control the logger:
+Only two messages are not logged as they are used for controlling the logger:

-- /start <filename> would start logging OSC messages to a file called <filename>_<timestamp>.txt
-  <timestamp> format is yyyy-mm-dd_hh-mm-ss
+- /start <filename> would start logging OSC messages to a file called <filename>_<timestamp>.txt were <timestamp> format is yyyy-mm-dd_hh-mm-ss
 - /stop would cease logging and save the file.

 Every message is timestamped with the current time, with microseconds resolution.